 - Staying top-of-mind among your clients, prospective clients and referral sources.

 It is not primarily about self-promotion, though that can play a part in your overall communications strategy.

 Law firms that rely less on referrals and who get most of their clients through internet searches should invest more heavily in SEO, pay-per-click, and other tactics aimed at boosting their website’s paid and organic results on search engines.

 Most lawyers tell me they get their clients through referrals from other lawyers or previous clients.
 Content marketing gives those that don’t have big-firm branding budgets the ability to stay on the radar among referral sources through regular, non-intrusive communications.

 It’s also about vetting.
 Think about what you do when you’re looking for a referral, whether it’s for a wedding DJ or a bankruptcy lawyer.
 You ask around, collect a few names, and then research those names on the internet.
-If one of the lawyers has a skimpy website and the last blog post they wrote was in 2014, and the other has fleshed-out LinkedIn and Super Lawyers profiles, an active social media presence (including an analysis of a recent Supreme Court ruling), and a press release about a recent victory on behalf of a client – which lawyer makes the better impression?
+Imagine one of the lawyers has a skimpy website and the last blog post they wrote was in 2014.
+Yet another attorney has updated LinkedIn and Super Lawyers profiles, an active social media presence (including an analysis of a recent Supreme Court ruling), and a press release about a recent victory on behalf of a client.
+Which lawyer makes a better impression?

 By keeping your website fresh and your online profile current, and by providing consistent, relevant information of interest to your clients and prospective clients, content marketing can help lawyers make the best possible first impression.

 Here’s an example of how a firm could use content marketing over the course of a few months:

 Write a weekly or semi-weekly blog post about an issue of interest to your clients and prospective clients.